Scholastic Requirements

 Q (Q-drop)

-The mark of Q is assigned to courses dropped from the 13th class day for a fall or spring term or from the 5th class day for a summer session, through the Q-drop deadline as indicated on the Academic Calendar, but prior to any final exams being taken or course completion.
-Courses with the mark of Q will not be included in the calculation of term or overall grade point averages.
-Parts of terms within a term (such as 7 1/2 week courses) will use a different class census date unique to the part of term to determine when a Q will be assigned.
+The grade of Q is assigned to courses dropped from the 13th class day for a fall, spring, or summer full term, through the Q-drop deadline as indicated on the Academic Calendar, but before any final exams being taken or course completion.
+Courses with the grade of Q will not be included in the calculation of term or overall GPAs.
+Parts of terms within a term (such as 7 1/2 week or 5 week courses) use a different class census date unique to that part of term to determine when a Q grade will be assigned.

-Students are allowed no more than 6 Q-drops during their combined career at all Texas public colleges and universities.
+Undergraduate students are allowed no more than 6 Q-drops during their combined career at all Texas public colleges and universities.
 Any Q-drops accumulated prior to Fall 2007 will not be included in the calculation.
-Students are encouraged to visit their academic advisor and financial aid counselor prior to dropping a course.
+Students are encouraged to visit their academic advisor and financial aid counselor before dropping a course.

-Students who resign after the 12th class day of a fall/spring term receive a mark of W (withdrawn) for each course for which they were enrolled.
-If a student has received a grade in any course for that term, including a part of term within the term, they are ineligible to resign.
-An example would be a student who completes a course within the Summer I session would not be eligible to resign from the Summer II session but would need to meet the deadline to drop the course in the Summer II session.
+Students who resign after the 12th class day of a fall, spring, and summer full terms receive a grade of W (Resigned) for each course for which they were enrolled.
+If a student has received a grade in any course in a part of term, within the full term, they are ineligible to resign.
+An example would be a student who completes a course in the Summer I session would not be eligible to resign from the Summer II session.
+Although a student may be ineligible to resign, they may have the option to drop the course within the designated deadline.

-Courses with the mark of W are considered hours attempted when calculating excessive hours as mandated by the state and when calculating excessive hours for the purpose of tuition rebate at the point of graduation.
+Courses with the grade of W are considered hours attempted when calculating excessive hours as mandated by the state and when calculating excessive hours for the purpose of Tuition Rebate at the point of graduation.

 * (Developmental Course Designation)